devRant-Community/Community-Programming-Book/book/languages/assembly/advantages.md

 Some places where direct programming assembly language can be used:

 * To build software which requires serious machine level optimizations or to beat compilers in code optimization. \
-  For eg: some system software in an OS (not needed though as modern compilers do a pretty good job).
+  For eg: System software in an OS (not needed though as modern compilers do a pretty good job).

 * In embedded programming where space is limited to an extent that higher level languages (like C) and an assembler/compiler cannot included in storage.

-* To access hardware specific features  which are either platform specific or too uncommon and not available for optimization in higher languages such as C.
+* To access hardware features  which are either platform specific or too uncommon and not available for optimization in higher languages such as C.

-* Written for custom hardware that don't have a mechanism to convert high level code into binary.
-The Appollo-11 Lunar mission is a good example as it was powered by programs written in assembly in  an era where high level languages did not exist.
+* Written for custom hardware that doesn't have a mechanism to convert high level code into binary.
+The Appollo-11 Lunar mission is an example as it was powered by programs written in assembly in  an era where high level languages did not exist.